inBeat/inbeat-website/content/top-influencers/instagram/painters/belgium/_index.md

 ---
-title: Top 10 Painters Instagram Influencers In Belgium In 2023
+title: Top 10 Painters Instagram Influencers In Belgium In 2024
 description: >-
-  Find top painters Instagram influencers in Belgium in 2023.
-Most popular hashtags: #artwork #contemporaryart #figurativeart #painter.
+  Find top painters Instagram influencers in Belgium in 2024.
+Most popular hashtags: #artwork #painter #contemporaryart #figurativeart.
 platform: Instagram
-hits: 17
+hits: 20
-text_top: Identify the most popular Instagram profiles on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: inBeat aggregates 17 Instagram influencers like this in Belgium for you to contact.
+text_bottom: Our search engine holds 20 Instagram influencers like this in Belgium for you to connect with.
 profiles:
   - username: "tijanadraws"
     fullname: >-